 Plus, once it’s mounted outside, it adds a charming little touch to any yard or garden.

+If you enjoyed this build, you’ll love diving into a few more beginner-friendly projects.
 Check out how to build a simple tool caddy, whip up a classic wooden planter box, or learn the essentials every new woodworker should know in 5 tools every beginner needs.

 Keep building, keep learning, and keep that shop sawdusty — the best projects are the ones you create with your own two hands.